The Trade Desk, Inc. (NASDAQ:TTD) is Zevenbergen Capital Investments LLC’s 4th Largest Position

-Zevenbergen Capital Investments LLC reduced its position in shares of The Trade Desk, Inc. (NASDAQ:TTD) by 22.1% in the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 372,737 shares of the technology company’s stock after selling 105,799 shares during the period.
-The Trade Desk accounts for approximately 5.2% of Zevenbergen Capital Investments LLC’s portfolio, making the stock its 4th largest position.
-Zevenbergen Capital Investments LLC owned 0.79% of The Trade Desk worth $298,562,000 at the end of the most recent quarter.
+Zevenbergen Capital Investments LLC lessened its stake in shares of The Trade Desk, Inc. (NASDAQ:TTD) by 22.1% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 372,737 shares of the technology company’s stock after selling 105,799 shares during the quarter.
+The Trade Desk comprises about 5.2% of Zevenbergen Capital Investments LLC’s holdings, making the stock its 4th biggest holding.
+Zevenbergen Capital Investments LLC owned 0.79% of The Trade Desk worth $298,562,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds also recently added to or reduced their stakes in the stock.
-Great West Life Assurance Co.
-Can raised its stake in The Trade Desk by 72,489.8% in the third quarter.
-Great West Life Assurance Co.
-Can now owns 6,233,288 shares of the technology company’s stock worth $10,763,000 after buying an additional 6,224,701 shares in the last quarter.
-Morgan Stanley raised its stake in The Trade Desk by 14.9% in the third quarter.
-Morgan Stanley now owns 3,444,492 shares of the technology company’s stock worth $1,786,933,000 after buying an additional 445,756 shares in the last quarter.
-Baillie Gifford & Co. increased its stake in shares of The Trade Desk by 2.1% during the fourth quarter.
-Baillie Gifford & Co. now owns 2,912,374 shares of the technology company’s stock valued at $2,332,812,000 after purchasing an additional 59,723 shares in the last quarter.
-BlackRock Inc. increased its stake in shares of The Trade Desk by 5.9% during the fourth quarter.
-BlackRock Inc. now owns 2,483,610 shares of the technology company’s stock valued at $1,989,372,000 after purchasing an additional 138,203 shares in the last quarter.
-Finally, State Street Corp increased its stake in shares of The Trade Desk by 2.5% during the third quarter.
-State Street Corp now owns 832,592 shares of the technology company’s stock valued at $431,932,000 after purchasing an additional 20,091 shares in the last quarter.
-66.43% of the stock is owned by institutional investors.
+Several other large investors also recently modified their holdings of the company.
+Seeyond raised its position in The Trade Desk by 1.4% in the 3rd quarter.
+Seeyond now owns 1,091 shares of the technology company’s stock valued at $566,000 after purchasing an additional 15 shares during the last quarter.
+Captrust Financial Advisors raised its position in The Trade Desk by 12.0% during the 3rd quarter.
+Captrust Financial Advisors now owns 140 shares of the technology company’s stock worth $78,000 after buying an additional 15 shares during the last quarter.
+Cetera Advisor Networks LLC raised its position in The Trade Desk by 1.0% during the 3rd quarter.
+Cetera Advisor Networks LLC now owns 1,676 shares of the technology company’s stock worth $869,000 after buying an additional 16 shares during the last quarter.
+Sheaff Brock Investment Advisors LLC raised its position in The Trade Desk by 1.9% during the 4th quarter.
+Sheaff Brock Investment Advisors LLC now owns 859 shares of the technology company’s stock worth $688,000 after buying an additional 16 shares during the last quarter.
+Finally, World Asset Management Inc raised its position in The Trade Desk by 2.8% during the 4th quarter.
+World Asset Management Inc now owns 765 shares of the technology company’s stock worth $613,000 after buying an additional 21 shares during the last quarter.
+Institutional investors and hedge funds own 66.43% of the company’s stock.

-The Trade Desk (NASDAQ:TTD) last posted its earnings results on Wednesday, February 17th.
-The technology company reported $3.71 earnings per share for the quarter, topping analysts’ consensus estimates of $1.88 by $1.83.
-The Trade Desk had a net margin of 19.31% and a return on equity of 19.65%.
-As a group, sell-side analysts forecast that The Trade Desk, Inc. will post 3.12 EPS for the current fiscal year.

-A number of equities analysts have weighed in on TTD shares.
-Pivotal Research raised their target price on shares of The Trade Desk from $950.00 to $1,010.00 and gave the company a “buy” rating in a research note on Friday, February 19th.
-Rosenblatt Securities increased their price target on shares of The Trade Desk from $440.00 to $730.00 and gave the company a “neutral” rating in a report on Tuesday, December 1st.
-Smith Barney Citigroup increased their price target on shares of The Trade Desk from $510.00 to $760.00 in a report on Tuesday, November 10th.
-Macquarie lifted their price target on shares of The Trade Desk from $775.00 to $900.00 and gave the stock an “outperform” rating in a research note on Tuesday, February 2nd.
-Finally, Needham & Company LLC raised their price objective on shares of The Trade Desk from $750.00 to $1,000.00 and gave the company a “buy” rating in a research report on Monday, November 23rd.
-Eight analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
-The company currently has a consensus rating of “Buy” and a consensus target price of $768.60.
+A number of equities analysts have commented on TTD shares.
+Wells Fargo & Company upped their price objective on shares of The Trade Desk from $750.00 to $900.00 and gave the stock an “overweight” rating in a research report on Thursday, January 28th.
+Smith Barney Citigroup upped their price objective on shares of The Trade Desk from $510.00 to $760.00 in a research report on Tuesday, November 10th.
+Truist upped their price objective on shares of The Trade Desk from $730.00 to $880.00 in a research report on Friday, February 19th.
+Berenberg Bank initiated coverage on shares of The Trade Desk in a research note on Thursday, November 19th.
+They set a “buy” rating and a $903.00 price target on the stock.
+Finally, Jefferies Financial Group upped their price target on shares of The Trade Desk from $800.00 to $880.00 and gave the stock a “hold” rating in a research note on Friday, February 19th.
+They noted that the move was a valuation call.
+Eight research analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and a consensus target price of $768.60.

 The Trade Desk, Inc operates as a technology company in the United States and internationally.
 The company operates a self-service cloud-based platform that allows buyers to create, manage, and optimize data-driven digital advertising campaigns in various advertising formats, including display, video, audio, native and social, and on various devices, such as computers, mobile devices, and connected TV.